zebibyte (ZiB)

 Before the binary prefixes were developed, the SI prefixes were used to refer to both the power-of-10 multipliers of the decimal capacity measurement system and the power-of-two multipliers of the binary system.
 The only way to tell which system was being referred to when the term zettabyte (ZB) appeared was to consider the context it was being used in.
 That term could refer to either 1021 (1,000,000,000,000,000,000,000) bytes or 270 (1,180,591,620,717,411,303,424) bytes.

-Today, which system is used often depends on the discipline or industry the speaker works in.
-The power-of-10 decimal or metric prefixes are mostly used by those in the communications, electronics and physics fields, while IT people usually prefer the power-of-two binary prefixes.
+Today, which system is used often depends on the discipline or industry.
+The power-of-10 decimal or metric prefixes are mostly used in the communications, electronics and physics fields, while IT usually prefers the power-of-two binary prefixes.

 History of the term